williamjroche/Forward-Kinematics-Calculator/README.md

 Overview:
 -------------------
-This is a python program that calculates the Transformation Matrices for a given table of link parameters.
+This is a python program that calculates the Transformation Matrices for a given dh table.

 Usage:
 ------------------